Thomas Lake Harris: Publications and sources

 Harris published a book, Lyra triumphalis, dedicated to A. C. Swinburne.
 His teaching was esoteric in form, but has been considered a thinly veiled attempt to alter the ordering of sexual relations.

-A good deal of the verse published by Harris in more than 40 volumes had what we would call today science-fictional themes.
-He depicted interplanetary empires, imperial cities entirely covering planets, and the "ancient astronaut" myth, in which space travellers help early humans with agriculture, technology and spiritual development.
+A good deal of verse published by Harris, in more than 40 volumes, was what we would call today science-fictional themes.
+He depicted interplanetary empires, imperial cities entirely covering planets, and the "ancient astronaut" myth, in which space travellers helped early humans with agriculture, technology and spiritual development.

 The Path (Vol. VI, February, 1892, pp. 346–47) printed the article "The Brotherhood of the New Life" by W. Q. Judge, which said that "The Brotherhood of the New Life" has nothing in common with the Theosophical Society.
 Judge was a follower of Helena P. Blavatsky, the founder of theosophy.

-The authoritative biography from the side of the disciples of Harris is the book Life by A. A. Cuthbert, published in Glasgow in 1908.
-Containing language common to Harris's sect, it also contains some biographical facts as well as quotations.
+The authoritative biography, written from the perspective of the disciples of Harris, "Life," by A. A. Cuthbert, was published in Glasgow in 1908.
+The text has language common to Harris's sect and it also contains some biographical facts as well as quotations.